aroberge/reeborg-world-creation/README.md

 This very short book is intended for those that create **worlds** \(i.e. programming tasks\) to help others learn programming using [Reeborg's World](http://reeborg.ca/reeborg.html).
 In this book I will refer to you as a _**teacher**_ and to those that wish to learn programming using your creations as _**students**_.

 Using the menu-driven world editor available in Reeborg's World, it is easy to create relatively simple worlds.
 However, one can do much more using the advanced API.
-This book is a guide which should help you create more interesting  and challenging worlds for your students.
+This book is a guide which should help you create more interesting  and challenging worlds for your students, while explaining other features of Reeborg's World.

 ### What I expect of you